Feefo - Independent reviews

 Day 4: Ferry to São Jorge, coastal walk to Fajã dos Vimes

-This morning, we take a ferry (approximately two hours) to the fascinating island of São Jorge.
+This morning, we take a ferry (approximately one hour) to the fascinating island of São Jorge.
 Here, steep-sided cliffs seem to slice through the ocean and fajãs (low-lying areas of lava formed from the subsidence of the cliffs) attract visitors from far and wide.
 São Jorge is also well known throughout the Azores for producing delicious cheese, one of its main exports.
 We start in the small village of São João, where we can admire the narrow streets and traditional houses.
 We then head inland and cross agricultural fields where crops such as grapes, corn and yam grow.
 As we continue, the farmland gives way to woods of firetree, Australian cheesewood and white wood.
 Looking back, we can enjoy views of Fajã de São João.
 On our way to Lourais, the highest point of our walk, we cross the Ribeira do Salto stream, so named for the nearby waterfall that plunges into a pool.
 We continue our descent to Fajã dos Bodes and on towards Fajã dos Vimes, being sure to stop and enjoy the views across Pico and Faial islands.
-Returning to the coast, we end today's walk in Fajã dos Vimes, where it's possible to take a refreshing dip in the Atlantic Ocean, taste a locally produced coffee or visit a handicraft workshop where traditional quilts are made (time permitting).
+Returning to the coast, we end today's walk in Fajã dos Vimes, where it's possible to taste a locally produced coffee or visit a handicraft workshop where traditional quilts are made (time permitting).
 The coffee served at Café Nunes, in Fajã dos Vimes, is well known for having once been the only coffee produced in Europe.
 The owner of the café has a small coffee plantation behind his house, where the coffee is produced and prepared by his own family.
 The coffee is organic and has a unique texture and aroma.
 At the end of the walk, we transfer to our hotel on São Jorge, where we stay for two nights.
-Ascent: 1,575ft (480m)

 Day 5: Walk from Serra do Topo to Fajã dos Cubres